 Clicking the [+] icon from the home screen launches the Setup New Connection wizard.
 The wizard provides a MySQL connection form to create a new MySQL connection, and includes a option as a step-by-step approach to creating a new MySQL server connection.

 This option can also be executed later (on remote connections) from the home screen by clicking the top right corner of a MySQL remote connection, as the following figure shows.

 Executing this wizard is required to perform tasks requiring shell access to the host.
 For example, starting/stopping the MySQL instance and editing the configuration file.

-The steps presented in the wizard are as follows:
+The steps presented in the wizard are:

 Test DB Connection

 On this page, MySQL Workbench tests your database connection and displays the results.
 If an error occurs, clickto view the related logs.

 Used to specify a remote management type and target operating system, which is available when the Host Machine is defined as a remote host.